skystar-p/kubix/README.md

 ### Add Helm template variables

 Kubix provides special type named `kubix.lib.helmValue`, which can be rendered later as Helm template string.
 You can build basic Helm charts which accepts custom `values.yaml`.
+To compose strings that combine multiple Helm values or literals, wrap the pieces in `kubix.lib.helmTemplate [ ... ]`.

 ```nix
 # manifest.nix